open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ## Create a workload project

-Workloads use microservices to gain access to data on the Edge node.
+Workloads use microservices to gain access to data on the Edge node, and then processes that data in some way.
 Let's develop a minimal workload and explore more complex usages of the `hzn dev` sub-commands.

 On your development machine, create a project directory: